CatraMyBeloved/pug_bot_discord/createpug_plan.md

 **Role composition validation:**

-- Count available players by role
+- Get all players in VC with their available roles
+- Build pools: players who CAN play tank, dps, support (players can be in multiple pools)
-- Required: ≥2 tanks, ≥4 DPS, ≥4 support
+- Required: ≥2 players who can tank, ≥4 who can dps, ≥4 who can support
 - If insufficient: fail with composition error

-**Select 10 players:**
+**Select 10 players (in order of scarcity):**

+1. **Tanks first** (usually scarcest):
-1. Sort tanks by priority score → pick top 2
+   - Sort tank-capable players by priority for tank role
+   - Pick top 2
+   - Remove selected players from all pools

+2. **Supports second**:
-2. Sort DPS by priority score → pick top 4
+   - Sort remaining support-capable players by priority for support role
+   - Pick top 4
+   - Remove selected players from all pools

+3. **DPS last**:
-3. Sort support by priority score → pick top 4
+   - Sort remaining dps-capable players by priority for dps role
+   - Pick top 4

+**Result:** 10 players each with assigned role based on what the matchmaker selected them for

 ### Phase 3: Team Balancing